Vipin-V/Code-Magazine/README.md

 Basic Webpage!!!

-- its a blogging website build using HTML, CSS.
+- Its a simple Blogging website build using HTML, CSS.
-- it also have a product section.
+- It also have a product section.
 - Applyed fluxbox.
 - Applyed CSS Grid Layout.